Alee14/DLAP/README.md

-# Project Jul-2020 Discord Bot
+# DLMP3-Bot
-A Discord bot that's made for Alee's birthday.
+A Discord bot that plays local mp3 audio tracks.
 Written in Discord.JS.

+(Originally for Alee's birthday)

 If there's anything wrong, feel free to make a fork and put a pull request.